smolanalytics

 <script>smolanalytics.init("YOUR_KEY", { host: "https://your-instance" })</script>

 Prefer real data first?
 The live demo is a populated instance you can ask right now, no install.
-Full setup is in the docs, and self-host notes are in the GitHub README.
+Full setup is in the docs.

 Common questions